samyamalhotra12-a11y/IOT-Summer-school-2026/ASSIGNMENTS/iot assignment 3/Q41_smart_home_air_quality/README.md

 This project uses an ESP32 microcontroller to continuously monitor indoor environmental conditions.

-- The **MQ-2 sensor** measures smoke/gas concentration.
+- The MQ-2 gas sensor detects smoke and combustible gases.
-- During startup, the ESP32 performs **automatic calibration** by taking 30 readings after a 10-second warm-up period to calculate a baseline value.
+- The analog sensor value is converted into an estimated gas concentration (pseudo PPM).
-- The current gas value is compared with the baseline to determine the air quality.
+- A DHT22 sensor measures temperature and humidity.
-- A **DHT22 sensor** measures temperature and humidity.
+- The ESP32 compares the gas concentration with predefined threshold values.
-- Depending on the detected gas level:
+- Depending on the detected air quality:
-  - Green LED indicates **Safe** condition.
+  - Green LED indicates **SAFE** condition.
-  - Yellow LED indicates **Moderate** smoke.
+  - Yellow LED indicates **MODERATE** condition.
-  - Red LED indicates **Dangerous** smoke level.
+  - Red LED indicates **DANGER** condition.
-- The buzzer generates different alarms according to the severity.
+- A buzzer generates different warning sounds according to the severity level.
-- Sensor readings are logged in **CSV format** on the Serial Monitor for easy analysis.
+- Sensor readings are displayed in CSV format on the Serial Monitor.
-- Since all processing is performed locally on the ESP32, the system operates normally even if Wi-Fi or the internet is unavailable.
+- The entire system works locally on the ESP32 without requiring Wi-Fi or cloud connectivity.

 ---